 AI algorithms track reported accounts from sources, such as hospitals, the media, and governmental authorities.
 If these sources are over-reported or under-reported, AI can’t make an accurate prediction.
 Without consistent predictions, preventing the spread of disease remains a challenge.

 By analyzing patient records, AI can more accurately predict trends to help society prepare resources, including a vaccine, to mitigate a public health disaster.
-However, digital companies — including AI technology vendors — must tread carefully due to HIPAA restrictions as well as public attitudes towards health privacy.
+However, digital companies — including AI technology vendors — must tread carefully due to HIPAA restrictions and public attitudes towards health privacy.

-Now that we’re battling a pandemic where precise data to predict, diagnose, and to treat is imperative, the question begs to be asked: How much of our privacy are we willing to give up to prevent a future pandemic?
+Now that we’re battling a pandemic where precise data to predict, diagnose, and treatment is imperative, the question begs to be asked: How much of our privacy are we willing to give up to prevent a future pandemic?

 4. The Shortage of Healthcare Professionals Will Worsen